insspb/geocoder3/docs/source/development/migration.md

   provider's files.
 - All default properties values replaced from empty string `""` to `None`.
 Empty dicts in some cases left untouched.
 Please verify properties signatures.
+- List of default properties become much smaller, some secondary properties, not required to internal `OneResult` work was removed.
+This will allow new providers faster implementation.

+## base.py `MultipleResultsQuery` changes

+- Class will enforce correct setting of `_URL`, `_RESULT_CLASS`. `_METHOD`,
+  `_PROVIDER` in nested classes on project initialization stage.

 ## All print statements replaced with logging module